-- Change temperature measurement: PT1+PT2 to the PT1 option, PT2 option or the Off option.
+- ► Change temperature measurement: PT1+PT2 to the PT1 option, PT2 option or the Off option. - If the Off option is selected, the measuring device calculates by using the fixed process pressure.

 12.8 Pending diagnostic events

 The Diagnostics menu allows the user to view the current diagnostic event and the previous diagnostic event separately.